*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

-As one of the oldest sections of the United States, it’s no surprise that New England has its fair share of ghost stories and haunted spots.
+As one of the oldest parts of the United States, it’s no surprise that New England has its fair share of ghost stories and haunted spots.
 History abounds in this region, and legends and tales of ghosts have sprung up from Connecticut to Vermont.

-Haunted Places in New England
+Haunted Places in New Hampshire

 Madame Sherri’s Castle – Chesterfield, NH